Swap distance minimization shapes the order of subject, object and verb in languages of the world: Discussion

-A challenge for future research is whether the phenomenon is merely an artifact of language contact, and if so, how just appearance of swap distance minimization would originate in the first place and be preserved during transmission in the absence of the principle itself.
+While our stratified sampling by family is an important control for phylogenetic relatedness, we have not fully addressed possible areal dependencies, which is a remaining limitation of our analyses.
+Thus, a challenge for future research is whether the phenomenon is merely an artifact of language contact, and if so, how just appearance of swap distance minimization would originate in the first place and be preserved during transmission in the absence of the principle itself.

+We have demonstrated that $\averageswapdistance$, an alternative to the Bandt-Pompe permutation entropy \cite{Bandt2002a}, is able to capture hidden constraints in languages.
+Therefore, we have shown the potential of indices that are aware of the structure of the permutohedron for future research on time series based on Ordinal Analysis \cite{Leyva2022a}.

-\acknowledgments We thank D. Dediu, A. Hernández-Fernández, J. Troendle and C. Ferrer-i-Menacho for helpful discussions.
+\acknowledgments We are grateful to C. Bentz for making us aware of \cite{Oestling2015a} in 2015.
+We thank D. Dediu, A. Hernández-Fernández, J. Troendle and C. Ferrer-i-Menacho for helpful discussions.
 This research is supported by a recognition 2021SGR-Cat (01266 LQMC) from AGAUR (Generalitat de Catalunya) and the grant PID2024-155946NB-I00 funded by Ministerio de Ciencia, Innovación y Universidades (MICIU), Agencia Estatal de Investigación (AEI/10.13039/501100011033) and the European Social Fund Plus (ESF+).

 \iftoggle{arxiv}{ \includepdf[pages=-]{supplementary.pdf} }{}